 Because it Protects Our Winters – Okay that's a plug for POW, a solid organization I believe in.
 Riding mass transit to ski reduces private vehicles on the roads, thus lowering carbon emissions.
 The truth is, we aren't going to have much luck telling people to stop traveling, but riding public transportation can make a positive difference.

-Save Money – At most, riding the Ski Bus will cost $4.50 each way, making it an affordable alternative to driving your own vehicle or renting a car if you're visiting from out of town.
-However, you might be able to ride free explains the Utah Transit Authority,
+Saves Money – At most, riding the Ski Bus will cost $4.50 each way, making it an affordable alternative to driving your own vehicle or renting a car if you're visiting from out of town.
+However, you might be able to ride free explains the Utah Transit Authority.